What is hereditary angioedema (HAE)?

 Untreated HAE attacks can disrupt your daily life.
 So it’s important to recognize HAE symptoms.
 The symptoms can even be life-threatening if throat inflammation closes your airway.

 Some HAE attacks will start with early warning symptoms several hours before swelling begins.
-About 25 percent of people with HAE may have early warning symptoms.
 These symptoms may include:

 - painless, non-itchy rash

 - tingling skin

 During an HAE attack, swelling can happen in a variety of places.
 This includes the hands, feet, genitals, gastrointestinal (GI) tract, and throat.
 Throat swelling is a medical emergency.
 You should seek treatment at the first sign of this symptom.